-Dark website design has always been a very controversial topic of discussion.
+Dark website design and black websites have always been a very controversial topic of discussion.
 Many web designers believe in pushing boundaries, and are happy to adopt the concept of black web design and launch black websites.
 Others are still not in favour of using it in their designs.
 This is mostly based on concerns over dark design and readability or brand fit.

 Done properly, web design using dark colours can convey a very creative, elegant and professional look and feel to users.
 That said, creating a dark website design is quite a challenging job that requires the web designer to be an expert in web usability to get it right.